 8. PRACTICE, PRACTICE, PRACTICE

 Leave your notes at home.
-The best talks are ones that are unrehearsed and use the slides to support a story, not to be the story themselves.
+The best talks use the slides to support your story, and do not let the slides become the story.

 Additional Speaking Guidelines here.